esa/torchquad/docs/source/tutorial.rst

 .. image:: torchquad_tutorial_figure.png

-Let’s define the integration domain now and initialize the integrator.
+Let’s define the integration domain now and initialize the integrator - let’s start with the trapezoid rule.

 .. code:: ipython3